A certified BMW might come at an attractive price, but you may need to buy an extended warranty to go with it.

 BMW’s CPO Road Test

+All BMW CPO vehicles are subject to a road test as well as an inspection.
 The road test begins with a review of the BMW’s systems.
 With the engine running, the tech inspects and tests the functions of every system and control in the vehicle.
 For example, the heat and air conditioning are tested for effectiveness and maintaining set temperatures, and even the rain-sensing windshield wipers are tested.

 All the car’s electronic features, including the audio, iDrive (ConnectedDrive), and navigation are tested for proper function.
 Likewise, all electrical features are tested, including lights, power windows, heated seats, and sunroof.
 Anything found not to be working properly will be repaired or replaced.